 Try Something New

 Maybe you’re stuck in a rut.
 Don’t be afraid to try new things!
 Is there something you’ve considered for a while but not actually tried?
-Get out there and do it – you only live once!
+Get out there and do it!